Posts

 Refinancing your mortgage can be a smart move to reduce monthly payments or get better loan terms, but when your home’s value has decreased, it may feel like the odds are stacked against you.
 If you’re dealing with debt or financial pressure, this can feel particularly discouraging.
 However, you’re not powerless.
 Even when your home’s value has gone down, there are ways to negotiate a lower interest rate on your refinance.

-Second Home with an FHA Loan: Uncovering the Rules and Alternatives for Homebuyers
+Second home with an FHA loan: uncovering the rules and alternatives for home buyers

 Image